a8m/rql/README.md

 ```

 #### `filter`
 Filter is the one who is translated to the SQL `WHERE` clause.
 This object that contains `filterable` fields or the disjunction (`$or`) operator.
-Each field in the object represents a condition in the `WHERE` caluse.
+Each field in the object represents a condition in the `WHERE` clause.
 It contains a specific value that matched the type of the field or an object of predicates.
 Let's go over them:
 - Field follows the format: `field: <value>`, means the predicate that will be used is `=`.
 For example:
   ```
   For input: